Breaking: West Jordan police responding to reports of shots fired find '2 people down' behind home | Gephardt Daily

 Fifteen minutes later, arriving officers reported finding two gravely wounded people behind the home.
 An urgent call went out for medical help, only to be cancelled a few minutes later.

 Lt.
-Richard Belle of the West Jordan Police Department confirmed to Gephardt Daily, on scene, that “two people were down,” but would not confirm their conditions or the nature of their injuries.
+Richard Bell of the West Jordan Police Department confirmed to Gephardt Daily, on scene, that “two people were down,” but would not confirm their conditions or the nature of their injuries.

 Police from multiple jurisdictions responded to the area, setting up a wide containment effort, while other officers used K-9s in the search for a possible suspect.